Household Hazardous & Special Wastes

 The Northeast Kingdom Waste Management District offers Household Hazardous Waste (HHW) disposal seasonally, May through the beginning of October, at the Lyndonville Recycling Center by appointment.
 For district residents ONLY.

-Call us at 802-626-3532 to make a Tuesday or Thursday appointment.
-At the time you call, we will need to know what and how much of each HHW you are bringing to the appointment.
+Make a list of your HHW items and approximate quantities.
 A complete list is required so please have the information ready before you call to schedule an appointment.

 EPR Program Information